arob5/arob5.github.io/_posts/2024-02-15-Kalman-Filter.md

 $$
 Recognizing the Kalman gain $K_{k+1} = \hat{C}_{k+1} H^\top \left(R + H \hat{C}_{k+1}H^\top \right)^{-1}$ we see that the righthand side is equal to
 $(I - K_{k+1}H)\hat{C}_{k+1}$, which is the covariance update given in (8).
 We now proceed with the mean update formula.
-Again stating with the state space formulation (3), we have
+Again starting with the state space formulation (3), we have

 \begin{align}